oracle/docker-images/OracleDatabase/SingleInstance/README.md

 **NOTE**:
 - Only database server authentication is supported (no mTLS).
 - The container port at which TCPS listener is listening (i.e. 1522) should be exposed and mapped to some host port using `-p <host-port>:1522` option in the `docker run` command.
 It is required to connect to the database from the outside world using TCPS.
-- When TCPS is enabled, a self-signed certificate will be created for the same.
-For user's convenience, a client side wallet is prepared and stored at the location, `/opt/oracle/oradata/clientWallet/$ORACLE_SID`.
-You can use this client wallet along with SQL\*Plus to connect with the database.
+- When TCPS is enabled, a self-signed certificate will be created.
+For users' convenience, a client-side wallet is prepared and stored at the location `/opt/oracle/oradata/clientWallet/$ORACLE_SID`.
+You can use this client wallet along with SQL\*Plus to connect to the database.
 The sample command to download the client wallet is as follows:
     ```bash
         # ORACLE_SID default value is ORCLCDB
         docker cp <container name>:/opt/oracle/oradata/clientWallet/<ORACLE_SID> <destination directory>
     ```
-- The client wallet above will have wallet files, along with sample `sqlnet.ora` and `tnsnames.ora`.
-You should edit the `HOST` and `PORT` field accordingly in the `tnsnames.ora` before connecting using TCPS.
+- The client wallet directory above will include wallet files, along with sample `sqlnet.ora` and `tnsnames.ora` files.
+You should edit the `HOST` and `PORT` fields accordingly in the `tnsnames.ora` before connecting using TCPS.
 - After `tnsnames.ora` is modified, go inside the downloaded client wallet directory and set TNS_ADMIN for SQL\*Plus by using the `export TNS_ADMIN=$(pwd)` command.
-Then user can connect with the following sample commands:
+Then users can connect via TCPS with, for example, the following commands:
     ```bash
     # Connecting Enterprise Edition
     sqlplus sys@ORCLCDB as sysdba